 Gerald Ford, CMC, team captain

-Ford is senior sous chef at the Everglades Club in Palm Beach, Florida.
+Ford is executive chef at The Ford Plantation, Richmond Hill, Georgia.
 Ford received a bachelor’s degree in professional studies from the Culinary Institute of America, Hyde Park, New York.
-He competes in both hot- and cold-food competitions, is a gold-medalist ice sculptor and is the 2010 winner of the Les Amis d’Escoffier competition.
-Ford is one of 68 ACF Certified Master Chefs® in the country.
+He competes in both hot- and cold-food competitions and is a gold-medalist ice sculptor.
+Ford is one of 72 ACF Certified Master Chefs® in the country.
 He is a member of ACF Palm Beach County Chefs Association.

 Paul Kampff, team chef